New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- The combined points per game average of the two teams, 54.3, is 10.8 points more than Sunday's over/under.
+- Sunday's total is 10.8 points lower than the two team's combined 54.3 points per game average.

-- This contest's over/under is 9.9 points greater than the 33.6 these two squads combine to allow per game this season.
+- The 33.6 combined points per game that these two squads have allowed this season are 9.9 fewer than the 43.5 over/under in this contest.

 - Patriots games this season feature an average total of 44.7 points, a number 1.2 points higher than Sunday's over/under.